double-vincent/nlp_project/README.md

 ## <a name="initial_questions"></a>Initial Questions:

-- What are the most common words in READMEs?
+- What are the most common words in the READMEs?
+  - (Word with # of appearances)
+    - Team: 341
+    - Game: 293
+    - Player: 281
+    - Data: 263
+    - Season: 144

 - Does the length of the README vary by programming language?
+  - Yes, of the languages that were found, readme length tends to vary based on the language in the readme, with Java Script on average having the smallest README Lengths.

 - Do different programming languages use a different number of unique words?
+  - Yes, each programming language has a different number of Unique words.
+    - Python: 1733
+    - JavaScript: 219
+    - HTML: 83
+    - Other: 607

 - Are there any words that uniquely identify a programming language?
+  -

 [[Back to top](#top)]